-You want to be able to share food with your pets (mealtime is family time, after all!) but know that us veterinarians’ frown upon table scraps.
+You want to be able to share food with your pets (mealtime is family time, after all!) but know that we veterinarians frown upon table scraps.
 The good news is that you can feed your pet healthy fruit and vegetables!
-The key is knowing which kinds of vegetables pets can eat, how to safely cook them, and feed in moderation.
+The key is knowing what kinds of vegetables are ok to eat, how to safely cook them, and how to feed in moderation.

-What are the Best Vegetables to Feed Your Dog?
+What Are the Best Vegetables to Feed My Dog?

-Can I give my dog veggies?
-Yes!
-Well, most of them.
-Do not feed your pets onions or garlic as they pose a risk to the kidneys.
-In general, the veggies you have around the house are fine.
+In general, most vegetables you will normally find around the house are fine.
+However, do not feed your pets onions or garlic as they pose a risk to the kidneys.
 Carrots are a sweet, tasty snack for dogs.
 Some pet parents feed canned green beans as a way to make their dog feel fuller while dieting.
-I personally have a cat who goes crazy for greens!
-(Proof below!)

-Can I give my dog fruit?
 Yes!
-Many dogs love banana, melon, and even berries.
+Many dogs love bananas, melons, and even berries.
 Dogs should not consume grapes and raisins; those fruits are toxic to dogs.

 You can feed fruits and vegetables as treats, snacks, and add to a high-quality dog or cat food as a way to keep meal-time varied and interesting.
-It is also important to remember treats in moderation as obesity increases your pet’s chance of arthritis, pain related to arthritis, diabetes – just to name a few.
+It is also important to remember treats in moderation (especially with fruits that have higher fructose) as obesity increases your pet’s chance of arthritis and diabetes – just to name a few.